Store Hours

 What's direct sow in gardening?

-If the soil is pliable and warm, consider planting your fruit, flower, or veggie seeds directly into your garden.
+If the soil isn't frozen or cold, consider planting your flower, fruit, or vegetable seeds directly into your garden.
 This is called the "direct sow" method.
 The time to plant will be after the threat of frost is gone for the season, as seedlings and sprouts can't weather those conditions.
 You can also start your seeds indoors if you'd like.
-Consult your seed package for when and how to sow seeds.
+Consult your seed package for how and when to sow seeds.

 Should I use peat moss starters or coir starters?